 The Windows Device Manager is an important troubleshooting tool.
 It displays all your installed hardware devices and allows you to view which ones have problems, manage their drivers, and even disable specific pieces of hardware.

 You should only need to use the Device Manager when troubleshooting your computer’s hardware and managing its drivers, but it’s an important system tool that you should know how to use.

 The easiest way to open the Device Manager on any version of Windows is by pressing Windows Key + R, typing devmgmt.msc, and pressing Enter.

-On Windows 8, you can also right-click in the bottom-left corner of your screen and select Device Manager.
+On Windows 10 or 8, you can also right-click in the bottom-left corner of your screen and select Device Manager.
 On Windows 7, you can open the Control Panel, click Hardware and Sound, and click Device Manager under Hardware and Printers.

 Viewing Your Installed Hardware

 By default, the Device Manager displays a list of your installed hardware, sorted by category.
 You can expand these categories to view which hardware you have installed in your computer.
 If you ever forget the exact model number of your video card or even your hard drive or DVD drive, you can quickly find that information in the device manager.